rilwanfit/api-platform-guide/README.md

 This can be done via adding @ApiResource annotation to any PHP class, which will enable the CRUD endpoints by default.

 code: https://github.com/rilwanfit/api-platform-learning/commit/fa9571b723f93a311011aa1109c50aea5d70e1d6

+### Validation

+API Platform works nicely with symfony validators and provides useful information to client.

+#### How do I add validation?

+Validate that the User name can not be blank

+code: